-- 3.1. acknowledge that the Total Team Points allocation will be capped at 46 points per Senior Team subject to the conditions of this clause 3. - 3.2. will consider all applications from Community Clubs for the allocation of additional Total Team Points in accordance with this PPS Policy (i.e. applications based on unique local circumstances under clause 4.5). - 3.3. may allocate additional points or apply deductions to Total Team Points to specific Community Clubs in accordance with this PPS Policy to manage unique local conditions and meet the needs of local Community Clubs and the relevant senior Competitions. - 3.4. acknowledge that any decision to exceed the 46 point Total Team Points cap must be approved by the CCSP Advisory Panel. - 3.5. will allocate the final figure for Total Team Points to each Senior Team for each Club affiliate (i.e. not reserves or underage Competitions) for the following Season and in accordance with PPS Policy, with all points allocations to be lodged with the CCSP Advisory Panel by 31st July each calendar year. - 3.6. subject to approval of Total Team Points via the CCSP Advisory Panel, Metropolitan Leagues and Regions must communicate the allocation of each Club's Total Team Points to each of their affiliate Clubs for the following Season in accordance with PPS Policy by 31st Augustin each calendar year (or such other date as determined by the CCSP Advisory Panel).
+- 3.5. acknowledge that any decision to exceed the 46 point Total Team Points cap must be approved by the CCSP Advisory Panel. - 3.6. will allocate the final figure for Total Team Points to each Senior Team for each Club affiliate (i.e. not reserves or underage Competitions) for the following Season and in accordance with PPS Policy, with all points allocations to be lodged with the CCSP Advisory Panel by 31st July each calendar year. - 3.7. subject to approval of Total Team Points via the CCSP Advisory Panel, Metropolitan Leagues and Regions must communicate the allocation of each Club's Total Team Points to each of their affiliate Clubs for the following Season in accordance with PPS Policy by 31st Augustin each calendar year (or such other date as determined by the CCSP Advisory Panel).